A BRIEF HISTORY OF THE TOP WATCH BRANDS

 As the fashion of wearing a watch around the wrist was catching on, watchmakers began challenging the integration of various complications into their new timepieces.
 Patek Philippe’s first perpetual calendar wristwatch was produced in 1925.
 In addition to indicating the day, date and month, taking into account the number of days of each month (29, 30, 31) as well as the 29th of February in leap years, it displays the ages and phases of the moon.
 Patek Philippe’s general production launched the first bracelet chronographs either with or without a split-second mechanism and wristwatches with minute repeating.
 During the Polish uprising in 1830, Norbert de Patek, a Polish refugee settled in Geneva preferring exile rather than facing prison.
 Geneva at that time was the capital of watchmaking and fine jewellery.
 Nine years later together with his friend and fellow-countryman, the gifted watchmaker François Czapek, they set about using their combined talents and founded the watch manufactory of Patek, Czapek & C°, with their headquarters in Geneva.

 Hans Wilsdorf founded the company that we know as Rolex in 1905.
 Born in Kulmbach, Germany in 1881, the company, Wilsdorf & Davies ” Rolex” was based in London.
 By 1908 Rolex had become one of the leading watch companies in the UK.
 It was in this year that he coined the name for his watch company to be called Rolex.
 Official Chronometer Certification was awarded to Rolex in 1910 from the “Bureau Officiel” in Switzerland, the first time this had ever been given to a wristwatch.
 This was to be the first of many accolades awarded to the Rolex watch, including the Class A Precision from the Kew Observatory in 1914.
-In 1926 the Rolex Oyster was released.
+In 1926 the Rolex Oyster was released viagra nz over the counter.
 It was the first wristwatch to be considered waterproof, proven a year later when the Rolex watch was worn by the swimmer Mercedes Gleitze in his successful bid to cross the English Channel.
 This was beneficial to Wilsdorf “Rolex” whom had sponsored the event and gained considerable exposure for his new Rolex Oyster Watch.
 Wilsdorf recognised the importance of advertising and marketing his creation in order to gain publicity and prestige.
 1931 Rolex saw the creation of the Perpetual Rotor, a mechanism now seen as the basis for self-winding Rolex movements.
 In the following years Rolex released the first Oyster Perpetual Rolex Ladydate (1954), then the Rolex GMT Master with dual time zone function (1955) and the first Rolex President Day-Date (1956).
 Andre Heiniger took over the Rolex company following the death of Hans